-HUD defines Racially and Ethnically Concentrated Areas of Poverty (RECAP) as areas that have a non-White population of 50 percent or more with 40 percent or more of the population in in poverty, or a poverty rate that is greater than three times the average poverty rate in the area.
-The following maps show the RECAP areas within the counties impacted by DR-4558 and DR-4569.
+HUD defines Racially and Ethnically Concentrated Areas of Poverty (RECAP) as areas that have a non-White population of 50 percent or more with 40 percent or more of the population in poverty, or a poverty rate that is greater than three times the average poverty rate in the area.
+The following maps show the RECAP areas within the counties impacted by DR-4558, DR-4569, and DR-4610.

-FIGURE 25: RECAP AREAS AND FEMA IA MAJOR - SEVERE PROPERTIES - NORTHERN CA
+FIGURE 40: 2020 DISASTERS RECAP AREAS AND FEMA IA MAJOR - SEVERE PROPERTIES - NORTHERN CA